 It’s time to escape the big city and head west on Highway One for 30 minutes to reach Werribee Open Range Zoo.
 Hang out for an hour or two where the wild things are: gorillas, lions, hippos, cheeky meerkats and more.
 Buckle in – the open-air safari vehicle goes off-road to get you closer-than-ever to giraffes, rhinos and zebras on the grassy plains.
 Back on the road for 30 minutes, and you’re in Geelong: a lively bayside city.
 Call into the National Wool Museum to discover a timeless story before tasting Aboriginal-inspired cuisine at Café Narana.
 Or make a beeline for Bellarine Peninsula’s bevy of wineries.
 Ask for a table on the deck at Jack Rabbit Vineyard.
 Don’t let the sweeping bay views distract you from the lunch menu brimming with local produce and cool-climate wines.

 Meander your way to Torquay, on the Surf Coast, the birthplace of Aussie surf culture.
-Stand tall on the cliffs above iconic Bells Beach where international pro surfers flock to compete in the annual Rip Curl Pro Easter Classic.
-Wander down the steps, get your toes in the sand and the waves.
-Dive into surfing heritage at the Australian National Surfing Museum.
-Shop the outlet stores for local-born big surf brands, Quiksilver and Rip Curl.
+Stand tall on the cliffs above iconic Bells Beach – where international pro surfers flock to compete in the annual Rip Curl Pro Easter Classic – before taking a wander down the steps, getting your toes in the sand and the waves.
+Dive into surfing heritage at the Australian National Surfing Museum then shop the outlet stores for local-born big surf brands, Quiksilver and Rip Curl.
 From here, you officially hit the Great Ocean Road for the first time, and wind your way along the coast to Anglesea.
-Check out the Anglesea Golf Club for a unique dinner experience –a hearty bistro meal overlooking kangaroos grazing on the nearby fairways.
+Check out the Anglesea Golf Club for a unique dinner experience – a hearty bistro meal overlooking kangaroos grazing on the nearby fairways.
 Relax and unwind in your spa suite at Great Ocean Road Resort.